klux21/limitless_times/README.txt

 own mutex lock and unlock function for init_time_api_lock() and rely on the functions provided by this API.

+Since version 2.1 only time64_t instead of time_t values are used.
+This may hopefully issue compiler warnings if a 32 bit time_t is used for storing the return value of the mktime() or timegm() call and should help to prevent possible year 2038 problems.
+The macros for replacing gmtime_r and localtime_r are dereferencing the pointers outside of the function calls now and are able to handle 32 bit and 64 bit input values now.

 The support of the daylight saving rules is not that funny to implement but the functions new_mktime and new localtime_r here should handle them right as long as the environment variable TZ is set correctly.